 Assuming you have 5GB/s

-memcpy bandwidth, simply copying the data once would take 0.1s -- slowing
+memcpy bandwidth (roughly like this if you run single-thread copy), simply copying the data once would take 0.1s -- slowing

 down your training by 10%.
 Think about how many more copies are made during your preprocessing.